larjas007/esp32-led-boss-fight/README.md

 - successful hit when projectile color matches enemy color
 - enemy removal on valid hit
 - penalty when colors do not match
-- penalty when a projectile exits the LED range without a hit

 ### Difficulty scaling
-The game becomes more difficult by reducing enemy movement delay after each cleared wave.
+The game becomes more difficult by increasing enemys speed after each cleared wave.

 This creates:
 - faster pacing